Eating disorder stories: the one about the curry

 My room had 4 other beds in it.
 The children switched around during my stay but were always aged between two and seven.

-Imagine anorexia true stories like this one; a pubescent teenager in hospital for anorexia, trying to stay calm and “just eat” her darn sandwich whilst the ill children around her are screaming for their mothers.
+Imagine true anorexia horror stories like this one; a pubescent teenager in hospital for anorexia, trying to stay calm and “just eat” her darn sandwich whilst the ill children around her are screaming for their mothers.

 It was hectic and stressful, to say the least.